cse110-fa21-group21/cse110-fa21-group21/admin/meetings/111521-TAMeeting.md

 2. **JavaScript**
      - Recipe Card and Recipe Viewer
      - Need to be put together with CSS!
      - Hema: Filtering by Tags should be a necessary feature!
+Think about it!

 **Taks:**
    - MVP Feature by Friday!